digulla/PyMavenRunner/README.md

 - Only change preferences file on disk if the preferences changed
 - Context menu in log view to add the selected text to the test input for custom patterns
 - Replace tab character in custom patterns with something the user can see.
 Either `\t` or a Unicode [tab] symbol.
 Add a context menu to insert this character.
+- Search in log output.
+Ideally, hide all lines which are too far away from the search pattern.

 Dev Setup
 =========